 Aboriginal Youth Career Pathways - CAREERS prepares Aboriginal students for post-secondary education and the world of work through the Aboriginal Youth CAREER Pathways program.
 Launched in partnership with the Government of Alberta, the program provides career awareness for Aboriginal youth starting in middle school with an expanded choice of occupations for career exploration and internship experiences.

 Registered Apprenticeship Program (RAP) - RAP is an apprenticeship program for high school students.
 Earn Credits!
 Earn Wages!
 Earn valuable work experience!

 The Learning Commons is the hub of the Bowness learning community.
 Students can access print material and online resources.
 The Learning Commons is also home to our Student Success Centre (Resource), Wellness Resources, and our career support (RAP, Work Experience, Career Talks).

-Students interested in the Trades, the Registered Apprenticeship Program, or just earning credits while they work at their part-time job, can find all the necessary information through our guidance counsellors.
+Students interested in the Trades, the Registered Apprenticeship Program, or just earning credits while they work at their part-time job, can find all the necessary information on the Off-Campus Education webpage through our school counsellors.